 32A.
-Amendment of Schedules in Wildlife (General) Regulations 2010 s.
+Amendment of Schedules

+- (1) The Minister, by order published in the Gazette, may amend any Schedule to regulations made under this Act - (a) by adding the name of an order, family, common name or species; or - (b) by amending the name of an order, family, common name or species; or s.
 32A

-- (1) The Minister, by order published in the Gazette, may amend Schedules 1, 2, 3, 4, 5, 6 and 7 to the Wildlife (General) Regulations 2010 - (a) by adding the name of an order, family, common name or species; or - (b) by amending the name of an order, family, common name or species; or